 There are a few things I’m embarrassed about.
 I don’t know my right from my left, for starters.
 No matter how many times people try to teach me, I still end up giving bad directions.
-I’m also embarrassed that I’ve lived an hour’s flight from Ireland for almost eight years and I’ve only been there twice in that time.
+I’m also embarrassed that I’ve lived an hour’s flight from Ireland for years and I’ve only been there twice.
 While learning my right from left is pretty much a futile pursuit at this point, traveling to Ireland isn’t.
 Which is why I’m spending the next 36 hours in Cork.

 Why Cork?
 Locals proclaim that Cork is the true capital of Ireland, and since the only other place I’ve been to in the Republic of Ireland is Dublin, it’s naturally the next place to go.
 As it turns out, I’ve chosen well.

 I arrive in Cork with my boyfriend on a sunny morning, ready to see what the city has to offer.
 Our first stop is the luxurious Hayfield Manor, a five-star hotel in the Cork city center.

 The hotel has offered us a stay for the night, and we find ourselves in a spacious room overlooking the a pretty garden.
 Despite high expectations, the elegant decor and attention to detail still manage to impress us.

 We settle into Hayfield Manor, exploring the restaurant and cozy corners where deliciously graceful afternoon teas are served.
 We also look longingly at the spa, but with only 36 hours in Cork, we sadly don’t have time to indulge.